nodogsplash/nodogsplash/docs/source/fas.rst

   Variables sent by NDS in the encrypted string in NDS v4.0.0 are as follows:

-  **clientip clientmac gatewayname tok gatewayaddress authdir originurl**
+  **clientip clientmac gatewayname tok gatewayaddress authdir originurl clientif**

   Where:
    **tok** is the client token